mobilejazz/harmony-reference/Interactor.md

 ## Threading

 Every usecase implemented within an interactor must be wrapped inside an executor (defined upon initialization).
-This will grant the developer to decide how the code will be executed (main thread, background thread in serial, background thread in parallel, etc.).
+This will grant the developer the ability to decide how the code will be executed (main thread, background thread in serial, background thread in parallel, etc.).

 For this reason, every interactor must have in its constructor/initializer an executor.